hikettei/cl-waffe/Readme.md

-# cl-waffe, a deep-learning library, that is mgl-based and extensible and easy to use.
+# cl-waffe

-This package is still under development.
+**This package is still under development.**

+cl-waffe is a deeplearning framework for CommonLisp.

-I'm building this package for my studying data science.
-So the features could be insufficient to practice.
+I'm building this package for my data science studies.
+So the features might not be sufficient for practical use.

-The future goal is that easy to use, not speed, since building neural networks in common lisp is tend to be complicated.
+The future goal is ease of use, not speed, as building neural networks in common lisp is rather complicated.

-However, cl-waffe is at least faster than PyTorch in the benchmark following, using excellent libraries such as mgl-mat, and numcl.
+However, cl-waffe is at least faster than PyTorch ~~in the following benchmark~~, using excellent libraries like mgl-mat, and numcl.

 # Tutorials